 Ensuring proper governance and minimizing risk – By automating end-to-end processes, you can reduce the risk of errors such as incorrect data entry.
 RPA takes care of this automating tasks, but if it breaks or deviates from the organizational standard, IPA gives you the peace of mind knowing that your processes are consistently being completed.

-End-to-end visibility of process and the customer journey – When individual automation technologies are deployed, it can be hard to see the enterprise-wide result.
-Using IPA, you can see the entire process, allowing you to identify bottlenecks, or points at which the customer journey could be smoother.
+End-to-end visibility of processes and the customer journey – When individual automation technologies are deployed, it can be hard to see the enterprise-wide result.
+Using IPA, you can see the entire process, allowing you to identify bottlenecks or points at which the customer journey could be smoother.

 Agility and speed of process change – IPA enables you to not only accelerate end-to-end processing but also makes it easy to make agile changes to processes and the technologies that support them.
 This helps organizations to continually improve their business processes.

 A typical example of a use case for Intelligent Process Automation is a situation where organizations need to bring data to customers, but manual tasks take up significant time, such as insurance claims processing or automating customer requests.

 One of the largest banking groups in Latin America, Bancolombia, is using Bizagi as its Intelligent Process Automation Platform to deliver better customer service, both digitally and in-branch, helping humans and robots to work together effectively.
 The scale of what they have achieved in this space is beyond that of many of the world’s banks.

 One example of their achievements is the combination of Robotic Desktop Automation, co-ordinated by the Bizagi IPA platform, to support its branch employees by presenting them with the correct customer information in real-time, with AI recommending the best service for that person.
 This has seen a 59% increase in efficiency of services time and freed up over 515,000 hours per year in-branch.

 Intelligent Automation: The new way to innovate